I’ve been busy making another headboard entryway bench with kitchen cabinets. This is another small bench that would be perfect for an entry way.

 TIP: Remember to paint the underside and backs of your projects for a more finished look.

 Here is the (semi) finished project.
-This is after one coat of the DIY chalky paint and one regular coat of the Porter Paint (in a flat sheen) It’s ready for a top coat, but as always I am undecided on what color to paint it.
+This is after one coat of the DIY chalky paint and one regular coat of the Porter Paint (in a flat sheen) The new kitchen cabinet headboard bench is ready for a top coat, but as always I am undecided on what color to paint it.